migtavares/owmClient/Readme.md

 + getting weather forecast for a city by
 	+ OpenWeatherMap city id
 	+ city name
++ getting weather history
+	+ from a city id
+	+ from a station id (partial)
 + using an OpenWeatherMap APPID

 ## Planned

-+ weather station history
-+ city weather history
+The weather history for stations is still not complete.

 # Usage